fegoa89/Date-Manager/README.md

 # DateManager

+> Work in progress, This gem is not finalized yet.

 Parse, validate, manipulate, and display dates.

-Work in progress, This gem is not finalized yet.

 ## Installation